Zobee/DevDex/Typescript/README.md

 Here are the basic types:

-let num:number = 5;
+let num: number = 5;
-let str:string = "Hello";
+let str: string = "Hello";
-let isTrue:boolean = false;
+let isTrue: boolean = false;
 let x:any = "Whatever you want";

 When using 'any' as a type, the variable can be reassigned without TS getting mad at you.
+This is just how JS works naturally.

-You can also use a pipe '|' to assign a variable to multiple types
+You can also use a pipe '|' to assign a variable to multiple types.

-let age:string|number;
+let age: string | number;

-the age variable can be assigned (and reassigned) to either a string, or a number
+the age variable can now be assigned (and reassigned) to either a string, or a number.

-When declaring a constant, it's type will be of whatever the associated value is. const dog = 'fido'; //const dog is of type 'fido', rather than type string.
+When declaring a constant, it's type will be of whatever the associated value is. const dog = 'fido'; ```//const dog is of type 'fido', rather than type string```.

 Objects Can Also Have Types:

 You can specify the values within an array;

-let nums:number[] = [1,2,3,4,5];
+let nums: number[] = [1,2,3,4,5];

 number[] indicates that this is an array of numbers.